Current potential patches: Introduction

 \subsection{Conditions on the coils}

-Magnetic field coils must satisfy four properties: they must (i) produce magnetic surfaces (ii) be close enough to the plasma to produce the desired field (iii) be feasible in an engineering sense and (iv) separated from the plasma far enough to provide good chamber access.
-In a fusion power plant, (iv) is a more important constraint as the coils must be sufficiently separated from the plasma to allow room for tritium breeding and neutron shielding.
+Magnetic field coils must satisfy three properties: they must (i) produce magnetic surfaces (ii) be feasible in an engineering sense and (iii) be separated far enough from the plasma.
+In a fusion power plant, (iii) is a more difficult constraint than in existing devices.
+The coils must be sufficiently separated from the plasma to allow room for tritium breeding, neutron shielding, and device maintenance.